-short URL http://ufs.cc/w/hcarda This page contains useful tips and guidelines for how to author hCards, either from scratch, or by adding markup to existing content.
+hCard authoring.
+Short URL This page contains useful tips and guidelines for how to author hCards, either from scratch, or by adding markup to existing content.

+hCard Examples in the wild.
 This page is an informative section of the hCard specification .
 The following sites have published hCards , and thus are a great place to start for anyone looking for examples "in the wild" for inspiration, or try parsing and indexing. new and uncategorized examples Have hCard?
 If you have a site with hCard(s), add it to the top of this list.
 Include at least one URL to a page that includes actual hCard markup.
 You may want to use these buttons on your pages with hCards.
 Dato Capital uses hCard for millions of public profiles of company executives, Example: Executive profile iProcess uses hCard for binding its legal location derived from founder specifically, though its an online only business firm.

 Thank you for the feedback on problems - improvements made - hope better now!
 2012-09-01: There are some worse problems now, e.g. the <a class="url fn org"> element has no contents, so there is no "fn" or "org"!
 Get Started.
 Get started by adding support for microformats to your website, services, and products. introduction Microformats are based on simple markup conventions that enable you to add meaningful structure to your web content.

 One of the key principles of microformats, is to privilege human readable content.
 This means that you should think first and foremost of your content design being readable and accessible to web viewers.
 Using the most appropriate HTML elements and applying structured class names to your markup enables you to produce content that can be clearly understood by a human audience and also used in a structured way by automated programs and other online tools.